igolas0/Behavioral-Cloning-Project-Udacity-CarND/README.md

 [image1]: ./output_images/test.png "Data Augmentation"
 [image2]: ./output_images/test2.png "Data Augmentation"
+[image3]: ./output_images/val_loss.png "Validation loss"
-[image3]: ./output_images/data.png "Data Distribution"
+[image4]: ./output_images/data.png "Data Distribution"

 Overview
 ---

-In this project a convolutional neural network is used to clone driving behavior.
-First driving data is collected using a simulator and then a convolutional neural network is trained and tested using Keras.
-The model will output a steering angle to an autonomous vehicle.
-Finally, I also do some experimentation with a model that outputs both steering angle and throttle values.
+In this project a convolutional neural network is used to clone human driving behavior in a simulator.
+First, driving data is collected using a simulator and then a convolutional neural network is trained on this data and tested using Keras.
+The model will output a steering angle to a vehicle which drives autonomously around the track.
+Finally, I also do some experimentation with a model that learns not only to control the steering angle but also the throttle.

+Project Results:

  The trained model drives the car autonomously around the track1 and the harder track2 of the simulator.
 Videos of the recorded laps driving autonomously are provided.